Gladstone Book Prize

 The Gladstone Book Prize is an annual prize awarded by the Royal Historical Society to debut authors for a history book published in Britain on any topic which is not primarily British history.
 The prize is named in honour of William Ewart Gladstone and was made possible by a grant by the Gladstone Memorial Trust.
 It was first awarded in 1998, the centenary of Gladstone's death.
+In 2025, the prize merged with the Whitfield Prize for debut works on British history to form the Royal Historical Society First Book Prize.
+In 2025 the combined prize was awarded to Laura Flannigan and Jules Skotnes-Brown.